spantaleev/matrix-docker-ansible-deploy/docs/howto-server-delegation.md

 You then refer to them (for `matrix_nginx_proxy_proxy_matrix_federation_api_ssl_certificate` and `matrix_nginx_proxy_proxy_matrix_federation_api_ssl_certificate_key`) by using `/some/path/inside/the/container`.

+Make sure to reload matrix-nginx-proxy once in a while (`systemctl reload matrix-nginx-proxy`), so that newer certificates can kick in.
+Reloading doesn't cause any downtime.

 ### Serving the Federation API with your certificates and another webserver